eminn-a/Monopol08/README.md

 3. You can check server info here [Server Info](https://github.com/softuni-practice-server/softuni-practice-server).

-4. Access the application in your web browser at [http://localhost:5173/](http://localhost:5173/).
+4. Access the application in your web browser at [http://localhost:4200/](http://localhost:4200/).

-5. Explore the various features and functionalities of TechStrom project.
+5. Explore the various features and functionalities of Monopol project.

 ## Contributing